fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 find_package(class_loader)
 class_loader_hide_library_symbols(${PROJECT_NAME})
 ```
+### Faced Problems

+The original plan was to reuse the service caller and topic caller rqt plugins.
+However, these plugins are written in Python which
+makes it hard to use the ui files because they reference some Python specific Qt widgets that are not available in C++.

 To make use of other rqt plugins follow this tutorial and understand [What does `find_package()` do](http://wiki.ros.org/catkin/CMakeLists.txt#Finding_Dependent_CMake_Packages).
 Also this [answer](https://answers.ros.org/question/201977/include-header-file-from-another-package-indigo/) might be helpful.

 The problem with these approaches are that most of the plugins are written in Python.
-The promote widget method will work if your plugins use the same programming language because Python doesn't create a header file.
+The [promote widget method](https://doc.qt.io/archives/qt-4.8/designer-using-custom-widgets.html) will work if your plugins use the same programming language because Python doesn't create a header file.

-Another problem was that the other plugins don't generate a Cmake.config file which would allow to export the plugin headers and/or their ui files using the [`catkin_package()`](http://wiki.ros.org/catkin/CMakeLists.txt#catkin_package.28.29) macro.
+Another problem was that the other plugins don't generate a [PackageNameConfig.cmake](https://cmake.org/cmake/help/v3.0/manual/cmake-packages.7.html#config-file-packages) file which would allow to export the plugin headers and/or their ui files using the [`catkin_package()`](http://wiki.ros.org/catkin/CMakeLists.txt#catkin_package.28.29) macro.
-This is why I just copied the ui files from `ServiceCaller.ui` and ... into the resources folder of the `rqt_turtle` plugin.
+This is why I just copied the ui files from [`ServiceCaller.ui`](https://github.com/fjp/rqt-turtle/blob/master/rqt_turtle/resources/ServiceCaller.ui) into the resources folder of the `rqt_turtle` plugin and adjusted its elements with the Qt Designer.

 Otherwise we could have used